 The revision option allows students to earn points for work that they've already learned.
 This means that they'll be able to earn points for work that they've already earned points on prior to the competition.

 The learning option will keep existing learning progress.
 This means that students won't be able to earn points on work that they've already mastered.

 Students can periodically revise the same work to earn points.
 During a ten-day competition for example, they'll be able to earn up to three points on any given question.

 Provided they have more points available, they'll be able to earn points by repeating content in both Revision and Learning modes.
 You can find out more about the points and scoring system here.

 You can select when the competition starts and ends.
 This gives you the ability to set competitions up in advance.

 How can competitors be awarded?

 Finally, you have the option of deciding how many points students need to earn to reach each award tier.
-The default option will automatically adjust depending on the length that the competition is set to run for, but you can change this as you please.
+The default option will automatically adjust depending on the length of the competition, but you can change this as you please.

-To help you recognise your students' efforts, you can download our Bronze, Silver, and Gold competition certificate templates.
+To help you recognise and reward your students' efforts, you can download our Bronze, Silver and Gold competition certificate templates.
 These are designed for unofficial competitions and can be customised and printed to hand out to deserving competitors.